Worldwide Photographic Journeys

 To the south of the lake is a beautiful area of yellow-barked Fever Tree (Vachellia xanthophloea) woodland.
 The large troop of Olive Baboons that lives here often makes for a good photo session.
 There are usually some eagles in the area and sometimes Black Rhinos, although often the latter leave the woodland and walk out onto the open plains surprisingly early in the morning.

-At one of the few places we are allowed to walk around there is a Hippo pool where it is often possible to shoot hippos from a very low angle, making for some very atmospheric images.
+At one of the few places we are allowed to walk around, there is a Hippo pool where it is often possible to shoot hippos from a very low angle, making for some very atmospheric images.

 For the wildlife photographer, Tanzania’s Ngorongoro Crater is a true paradise, for not only are both mammals and large birds very used to vehicles and people, allowing amazingly close approach (almost touching distance at times, which creates quite an impression!), but the wonderful skyscapes and the constantly moving shadows of the clouds on the dappled crater walls produce an incomparable backdrop.
 No wonder so many of the world’s greatest wildlife photographs and films have come from here!